-The weak chaos in the motion of the Jovian planets makes somehow hopeless the task of describing their long--term evolution by a quasi--periodic approximation, as it is provided by the KAM theory.
-Therefore it appears to be more natural to look for exponential stability as assured by Nekhoroshev's theory (see~\cite{Nekhoroshev-1977} and~\cite{Nekhoroshev-1979}).
+The weak chaos in the motion of the Jovian planets (see, e.g.,~\cite{Khol-Kuz-2007} for a review on this topic) makes somehow hopeless the task of describing their long-term evolution by a quasi-periodic approximation, as it is provided by the KAM theory.
+Therefore it appears to be more natural to look for exponential stability as assured by Nekhoroshev theory (see~\cite{Nekhoroshev-1977} and~\cite{Nekhoroshev-1979}).
 Indeed the theorem of Nekhoroshev applies to an open set of initial conditions, and states that the stability time increases exponentially with the inverse of the perturbation parameter.
 Our aim is to investigate whether the SJSU system may remain close to its current conditions for a time that exceeds the lifetime of the system itself; e.g., in our case the age of the Universe, which is estimated to be $\sim 1.4\times 10^{10}$ years, could be enough.
-We stress that the rather long time reported in~(d) concerning the possible dissolution of the SJSUN system seems to support our hope.
-The approach based on Nekhoroshev's theory has been applied during the last decades to the case of the Trojan asteroids, producing realistic results (see, e.g.,~\cite{Giorgilli-1997}, \cite{Sko-Dok-2001}, \cite{Eft-San-2005} and~\cite{Lho-Eft-Dvo-2008}).
+We stress that the rather long time reported in~(b) concerning the possible dissolution of the SJSUN system seems to support our hope.
+The approach based on Nekhoroshev theory has been applied during the last decades to the case of the Trojan asteroids, producing realistic results (see, e.g.,~\cite{Giorgilli-1997}, \cite{Sko-Dok-2001}, \cite{Eft-San-2005} and~\cite{Lho-Eft-Dvo-2008}).
 Concerning the SJSUN system, we expect that a combination of both the KAM and the Nekhoroshev theory could prove that the motion remains close to an invariant torus for very long times (see~\cite{Mor-Gio-1995} and~\cite{Gio-Loc-San-2009}).

 In the present paper, we restrict our attention to the SJSU {\it planar} system, due to the huge computational difficulties one encounters during the expansion of the Hamiltonian.
 Indeed, a rather long preliminary work is necessary in order to give the Hamiltonian a convenient form for starting more standard perturbation methods (see~\cite{Loc-Gio-2000}, \cite{Loc-Gio-2005} and~\cite{Loc-Gio-2007}).
 We devote sects.~\ref{sec:2D_plan_Ham} and~\ref{sbs:Kolm-like-transf} to this part of the problem.